ygf11/dep-helper/README.md

 ```

 `DepContext.getClass()` has two parameters:
-1. the full name of target `class`
+1. the fully qualified name of the target `class`
 2. the name of `jar` which belongs